petrbroz/forge-cli-utils/README.md

 an interactive prompt with list of buckets to choose from):
 `forge-dm list-objects --short`

+Getting an URN of an object:
+`forge-dm object-urn my-bucket-key my-object-key`

 ### Design Automation

 Creating a new app bundle: